 An interesting fact to note is that French women have the second highest life expectancy in the World.
 Japanese women have the highest life expectancy in the world.
 The average disparity in terms of life expectancy between men of the Nord-Pas-de-Calais region and those of the Midi-Pyrenees region is that of 5 years.

 Another interesting fact about the population of France is that the women of France bear the most children in the European Union.
 Statistics show that according to 2001 figures the average in France was (191 children/100 women ) and the European average was (147 children/100 women).

 POPULATION OF FRANCE IN THE PAST

 Entire Europe witnessed a strong population growth in the 19th century and the first half of the 20th century.
 The case was not so in France.
-Instead, France witnessed a strong growth in the second half of the 20th century.
+Instead, France witnessed strong growth in the second half of the 20th century.
 The historical evolution of the population in France was quite unlike that of the Western World.

-The 2004 French census has presented surprising statistics.
+The 2004 French census presented surprising statistics.
 It stated that the population growth rose significantly after the 1999 census.
 The annual population growth in the year 1999 to 2003 was 0.58%.
-The growth rate increased to 0.68% in 2004 and this was the year, when France witnessed the highest increase in its population since 1974.
+The growth rate increased to 0.68% in 2004 and this was the year when France witnessed the highest increase in its population since 1974.

 In the year, 2003, the natural population growth of France (without immigration) contributed immensely to the natural population growth in Europe.
-The growth in European Union's population was 216,000 inhabitants.
+The growth in European Union’s population was 216,000 inhabitants.
 The increase in the population of France was 211,000 alone.
-The growth in the remaining countries of European Union was only 5,000.
+The growth in the remaining countries of the European Union was only 5,000.